SSP For Parents

 The Safe & Sound Protocol (SSP) is designed to support nervous systems that are working overtime.
 Instead of focusing on behavior or discipline, SSP works at the nervous system level, helping the body feel safer, calmer, and more organized.
 This group supports regulation for both parents and children by helping parents regulate their own nervous systems.

-When nervous systems feel safer, parents often notice:
+When nervous systems feel safer, parents often experience:

 • more calm